What is Science?

 That is not what I was taught in school.
 And that is not what I find when I research for the definition of science:

-- OSU: "Science is "systematically acquired knowledge that is verifiable".
+- OSU: "Science is "systematically acquired knowledge that is verifiable."

 - Britannica: Science is "any system of knowledge that is concerned with the physical world and its phenomena and that entails unbiased observations and systematic experimentation.
 In general, a science involves a pursuit of knowledge covering general truths or the operations of fundamental laws."

-- Wikipedia: Science attempts to identify phenomena and entities in the environment, their causal powers, the mechanisms through which they exercise those powers, and the sources of those powers in terms of the thing's structure or internal nature.
+- Wikipedia: Science attempts to identify phenomena and entities in the environment, their causal powers, the mechanisms through which they exercise those powers, and the sources of those powers in terms of the thing's structure or internal nature. •••

-- McGraw-Hill: Science is "a" systematic field of study or body of knowledge that aims, through experiment, observation, and deduction, to produce reliable explanations of phenomena, with reference to the material and physical world.
+- McGraw-Hill: Science is a systematic field of study or body of knowledge that aims, through experiment, observation, and deduction, to produce reliable explanations of phenomena, with reference to the material and physical world.

-- Crichton: "Science is the business of generating testable hypotheses".
+- Crichton: "Science is the business of generating testable hypotheses."

-- My synthesis definition: Science is the systematic study of effects according to their causes, and development of testable models to describe what things do and explain how they function.
+- My synthesis definition: Science is the systematic study of effects according to their causes, and the development of testable models to describe what things do and explain how they function.
 It is a human endeavor.

 I like the one by Michael Crichton because real science compares theory with the evidence!